vegaprotocol/token-frontend/.github/ISSUE_TEMPLATE/bug_report.md

 # 🛑 STOP 🛑

-Before you file this bug please ensure that this is a front end bug.
+Before you file this bug please ensure that this is a **front end** bug.
 Go through the following checklist:

-Please make the following checks:

 1. Ropsten is functional, [click here](https://ropsten.etherscan.io/) and make sure the last block was less than 1 min ago otherwise it indicates Ropsten issues.
 Please retest when Ropsten is stable.
 2. The network you are testing on is stable [click here](https://stats.vega.trading/) and make sure block times are less than 2 seconds and the status is connected.
 Please retest when stable in if not.